Cray-HPE/docs-csm/operations/observability/Observability.md

 ### Prometheus metrics and Grafana dashboard

 After the preceding steps the `goss_tests` metrics are seen in Prometheus when Goss tests are run.
 Using these metrics, Grafana dashboards are created to shows the Goss tests details visually.

 Goss test dashboard features:

-- The dashboard has a dropdown for product, suite, and tests.
+- The dashboard has a dropdown for products, suites, and tests.
 - By default, all products, suites, and tests are selected for overall Goss tests result.
 - The overall product result, total number of the products, products passed, products failed, and its execution time is seen.
 - Suite results and test results are seen from the dashboard.